 Plotly on Databricks Blog Series — Article #2

-📌 To learn more about creating streaming data apps with Databricks and Dash, join the live technical session on December 13.
+📌 To learn more about creating streaming data apps with Databricks and Dash, watch the recorded technical session.

 TL;DR — The process for building at-scale interactive Plotly Dash analytics apps for streaming data via Databricks is accomplished by using the Databricks Structured Streaming solution in conjunction with the Databricks SQL python connector (DB SQL).

 In Article #1 of this series, we walked through the process of connecting a Plotly Dash app front end to a Delta Lakehouse served from a Databricks SQL warehouse.

 In particular, we used the Databricks SQL connector for Python (DB SQL) within a Plotly Dash app to run queries on Databricks SQL endpoints, demonstrating the efficacy of this method for managing data-warehousing style workloads with high concurrency and low latency SLAs.

 This same workflow can be used to build at-scale interactive Plotly Dash analytics apps for streaming data, including workflows processing extremely large data sets in real time.

 The purpose of this article is to cover the high-level processes for building such a streaming Plotly Dash application.
 Specifically, we will cover the steps for building real-time IoT data applications for any use case by leveraging Databricks’ Structured Streaming solution.